CeleritasML/eli5c/data_creation/README.md

 The data was obtained by filtering submissions and comments from the subreddits of interest from the XML dumps of the [Reddit forum](https://www.reddit.com/) hosted on [Pushshift.io](https://files.pushshift.io/reddit/).

 In order to further improve the quality of the selected examples, only questions with a score of at least 2 and at least one answer with a score of at least 2 were selected for the dataset.
-The dataset questions and answers span a period form January 2017 to June 2021.
+The dataset questions and answers span a period from January 2017 to June 2021.

 #### Who are the source language producers?